Introduction

 Undergraduate physics majors taking graduate level physics classes must take the class for a letter grade even if the class is set-up as a grade option.

-Students typically decide on a concentration at the end of their sophomore year.
+Students typically decide on a concentration when applying to the physics major during their sophomore year.
+It is straightforward to change concentrations after becoming a physics major.

 Concentrations Within Physics

-While not necessary, students planning professional or graduate work in physics are encouraged to take the more advanced and analytically rigorous versions of the core courses – PHYS 1116, 1110, 2217, 2218, 2210, 3318 and 3327.
-Students with weaker high school preparation may find it advantageous to start in Physics 1112 and 1110 and then switch to the advanced sequence in later semesters.
+While not necessary, students planning professional or graduate work in physics are encouraged to take the augmented and more analytically rigorous versions of the core courses – PHYS 1116, 1110, 2217, 2218, 2210.
+Students with weaker high school preparation may find it advantageous to start in Physics 1112 and 1110 and then switch to the augmented sequence in later semesters.
 The best prepared students, who may qualify for advanced placement credit for PHYS 1112 and/or 2213, are still strongly encouraged to start with 1116 and 1110.

 The Inside Concentration is comprised of additional physics and math classes at the 3000+ level, and is geared primarily towards students preparing for graduate school in physics or related disciplines.
-In addition to a core intermediate lab, Inside Concentrators must complete PHYS 4410 and PHYS 4230 as well as 7 additional units of 3000+ level classes in the physics department.
+In addition to taking PHYS 4410, Inside Concentrators must complete a 3000+ level laboratory course (e.g. PHYS 3310, PHYS 3330, PHYS 3360, AEP 3640, ASTRO 4410, BEE 4500, BME 3030, CHEM 3020, EAS 4370, MAE 4480...).
+They must also take PHYS 4230 as well as 7 additional units of 3000+ level classes in the physics department.
 Inside Concentrators must also complete two additional math classes at the 3000+ level.
 There is only one type of Inside Concentration; students do not need to declare a sub-field (e.g. solid-state physics or high-energy physics).
 Majors are strongly encouraged to participate in the Department’s research activities.
 If this work is done as an independent project, PHYS 4490, up to 4 credit hours can be applied toward the concentration.

 In addition, the following Non-Physics courses may be counted toward a concentration in Physics: ASTRO 3332, 4431-4432 & AEP 4340.